Elon Musk suffers another humiliating defeat at the hands of his teenage rival

 The figure of Sweeney gained notoriety days ago when the site Protocol published that Musk, the richest man in the world according to Forbes, had been persuaded to cancel that account in exchange for $5,000.
 The young man asked him instead for $50,000 for his training or to purchase a Tesla model 3.
 He later offered an internship at one of his companies, but the tycoon blocked him.

-In recent days, when he celebrated the legal endorsement, Sweeney published a link to airworthiness documentation and registration of three separate aircraft.
+In recent days, when celebrating the legal endorsement, Sweeney published a link to airworthiness documentation and registration of three separate aircraft.
 Previously, the boy had already dedicated himself to defending the reasons that support his position through Twitter.

 “This account has all the right to publish the whereabouts of the plane, ADS-B data is public, all aircraft in the world must have a transponder, even AF1 (U.S. Air Force VIP Aircraft Tracking)″, stated the young man.
 “Twitter’s policy states that data found on other sites can also be shared here,” he added.